 - Reduce water heating – One of the next biggest portions of the average electric bill is from water heating, which can be reduced by showering at lower temperatures, taking shorter hot showers and by lowering the temperature on the water heater itself (ideally to 120 degrees Fahrenheit).

 - Adjust fridge & freezer temperatures – Ideally, your fridge should be at 38 degrees and your freezer at 5 degrees Fahrenheit.

 Where Does Alabama Get Its Electricity From?

-Alabama’s uses a ton of natural gas to source their electricity, but the state has been moving towards nuclear power for a while now.
+Alabama’s uses a ton of natural gas to source its electricity, but the state has been moving towards nuclear power for a while now.
 The second biggest nuclear power plant, the Browns Ferry, resides in the state.
 Other than these two, hydroelectric power and biomass are some of Alabama’s top sources of electricity.